richdayandnight/hugo-site/content/posts/a-simple-tutorial-on-how-to-document-your-python-project-using-sphinx-and-rinohtype.md

 +++
 cover = ""
 date = "2018-06-17T16:00:00+00:00"
-linktitle = "A Simple Tutorial on How to document your Python Project using Sphinx and Rinohtype" series = [] tags = ["Python", "Sphinx"] title = "A Simple Tutorial on How to document your Python Project using Sphinx and Rinohtype" type = [] weight = ""
+linktitle = "A Simple Tutorial on How to Document your Python Project using Sphinx and Rinohtype" series = [] tags = ["Python", "Sphinx"] title = "A Simple Tutorial on How to Document your Python Project using Sphinx and Rinohtype" type = [] weight = ""
 [author]